lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-12-15-Incompleteness.md

 ---
 layout: post
 title:  "Do Gödel's incompleteness theorems matter?"
 usemathjax: true
-tags: general logic incompleteness
+tags: [general, logic, incompleteness, David Hilbert]
 ---

 Gödel's incompleteness theorems are often regarded as placing strict limits on the power of logic.
 Don't they immediately imply that any project to formalise mathematics is doomed to fail?